ridwanxyzcloud/Lumia-Ecommerce-Database/doc/serverless and server systems.md

 * In serverless systems; cloud providers provide and manage servers while you run your code in response to incoming requests or events.
 Example; AWS Lamda, Azure Functions, GC Functions
 - Amazon Redshift

+## SQLite and PostgreSQL

+ SQLite is a lightweight and serverless database suitable for small-scale applications and embedded systems, while PostgreSQL is a robust and server-based RDBMS designed for enterprise-level applications with high concurrency and scalability requirements.
+The choice between them depends on factors such as the size and complexity of the application, performance needs, and deployment environment.